Troubleshoot Slack connection issues

 Adjust your proxy or firewall settings

-If you need help configuring your firewall, consider contacting your network administrator or an IT professional.
+If you need help configuring your firewall or proxy, consider contacting your network administrator or an IT professional.

-If you've followed the steps above and are still unable to connect to Slack, please send us the following details in a support request:
+If you've followed the steps above and are still unable to connect to Slack, please reach out to our helpful support team, available 24/7.

 - Copy and paste your results from slack.com/help/test.